EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Manage-OneDrive.md

 1. Sign in as **Joni Sherman**.
 1. Open **File Explorer**.

-    Verify that you see a folder Contoso and the synced library is in this folder.
-If this does not work now.
-Continue with this lab and repeat this task.
+    In File Explorer, verify that you see a folder Contoso and the synced library is in this folder.

+    If OneDrive has not been configured automatically yet, you will not see the folders.
+In this case continue with the lab and repeat this task later.

 ## Exercise 3: Manage OneDrive retention